All You Need to Know About CCTV Camera Compliance in India

 - Moreover, after the deadline (April 9, 2025), no License for CCTV cameras shall be granted without compliance with the ‘Essential Requirement(s) for Security of CCTV’ as notified in the QCO.

-Change in Scope of CCTV Camera License
+Change in the Scope of CCTV Camera License

 - After April 9, 2025, no inclusion requests for CCTV cameras will be accepted unless they meet the Essential Requirements outlined in the QCO.